bg-write/chatGPT-cheatsheet/README.md

 #### ChatGPT is like an impressionable child

-It learns by example (like algorithms learning from data via machine learning) and has _no_ idea what it should or shouldn't imitate, unless you tell it so. ([Janelle Shane](https://www.janelleshane.com/book-you-look-like-a-thing))
+It learns by example (like algorithms learning from data) and has _no_ idea what it should or shouldn't imitate, unless you tell it so. ([Janelle Shane](https://www.janelleshane.com/book-you-look-like-a-thing))

 #### ChatGPT is NOT like C-3PO (it's more like a swarm of flies ... or a pile of worms)